datapfranc/datapfranc.github.io-src/content/How-to-Do-DI.md

 BI environment architecture is often left as an after-thought.
 Business is pressuring technical teams for delivery, so they quickly jump into designing star schema or dimensional models (the **Presentation Layer**), and neglect the **Integration Layer**.
 End result: no separation of concerns will exist between the integration AND presentation aspects.

-Integration and Presentation are two critical functions of BI and must be decoupled into separate layers (at least logically) reflecting their independent goals and specifications.
-Integration is concerned with capturing  raw and untransformed data originating from multiple source, while Presentation applies transformation and business rules to derive information from raw data and structure it to optimize data access.
-Data in Presentation layer should always be derived from Integration (can be *regenerated* on-demand), whereas data in Integration exists by itself (fact-based) as recorded by source system, consequently cannot be regenerated independently from source.
+Integration and Presentation are critical functions that must be decoupled into separate layers (at least logically) reflecting their independent goals and specifications.
+Integration is concerned with capturing raw and untransformed data originating from sources, while Presentation applies transformation and business rules to derive information from raw data and optimize its structure for data access.
+Data in Presentation layer should always be derived from Integration (*regenerated* on-demand), whereas data in Integration exists by itself (fact-based) and recorded by source system (cannot be regenerated independently from source).

 This post illustrates through a simple example, how data integration is done.
 For more on BI architecture principles, you can check out [this](http://essay.utwente.nl/65553/1/Spruijt_MA_School%20of%20Management%20and%20Governance.pdf), or my personal view on [that](http://martin-ouellet.blogspot.ch/2013/08/bi-ideal-platform.html)).